 I added ‘garlic’ to the recipe title here as it’s the most prominent spice in this seasoning mix and certainly shines through in the roasted broccoli, but feel free to adjust the spice quantities as you see fit.

-One of the best parts of this cajun garlic roasted broccoli is that it’s made using frozen broccoli.
-No need for thawing – it goes right from freezer to oven.
+One of the best parts of this cajun broccoli is that it’s made using frozen broccoli.
+There’s no need for thawing because it goes right from freezer to oven.
+Roasted frozen broccoli (and cauliflower for that matter) is one of my favorite kitchen shortcuts.

 You can buy a head of broccoli and cut the florets yourself if you like, but using frozen is an easy shortcut that often can be more cost-effective than buying fresh produce.
 The broccoli you see here came from a 2-lb frozen bag which cost $1.95.
 Right now broccoli crowns are $1.69 per pound by me, making frozen a better deal with less prep work!